Tennis elbow: History

 German physician F. Runge is usually credited for the first description of the condition, calling it "writer's cramp" (Schreibekrampf) in 1873.
-Later, it was called "washer women's elbow".
+Later, it was called as "washer women's elbow".
 British surgeon Henry Morris published an article in The Lancet describing "lawn tennis arm" in 1883.
 The popular term "tennis elbow" first appeared the same year in a paper by H. P. Major, described as "lawn-tennis elbow".